Here’s the challenge: we need to create an UI for all resolutions.

 - If the slider is near width, the canvas will match the width of your screen first.

 Read more here: Canvas Scaler Documentation.

 At this point we have a canvas that fits all resolutions proportionally based on our reference, now we need to resize and replace all our UI elements accordingly.

 P.S.
 To show you about the Rect Transform component in the next part, I created an empty image.

 All UI elements have a Rect Transform component, which is the 2D counterpart of the Transform component.
 It represents an area that contains your UI element; you can scale it, rotate it and change its position.

 Since it’s an area, you can also change the Width and the Height and you can modify its Pivot and its Anchors.

 The Pivot is the location where the rectangle/rect transform/area rotates around.
 It’s also the reference point for the position.

 Anchors are one of the most important thing in this tutorial, since they’re responsable of how your UI elements will change in proportion with the resolution.

-The Unity documentation is also a bit hard for this one (at least for me), so I’ll try to explain them in the easier way possible.
+The Unity documentation is also a bit hard for this one (at least for me, at the time I’m writing this post), so I’ll try to explain them in the easier way possible.